godders/ahokore-case/README.md

 Although please contact me if there's something you want to do that this license doesn't allow.

-For clarity, I do not consider charging materials and postage to print this for someone within the community to be commercial use and thus perfectly acceptable.
+(For clarity, I do not consider charging materials and postage to print this for someone within the community to be "commercial use" and thus perfectly acceptable!)